believer/til/posts/creating-luck.md

 3. **Prepare the mind and be sensitive to chances others miss** – Noticing when something lucky has happened that most others will miss.
 This might come from some unique experience or knowledge that you have.

-> “Luck is what happens when preparation meets opportunity.” – Seneca
+> Luck is what happens when preparation meets opportunity. – Seneca

 4. **Become the best at what you do.
 Refine what you do until this is true.
 Opportunity will seek you out.
 Luck becomes your destiny** – This last one aligns with Jason Roberts' LSA as it tells you to keep refining your knowledge and that that will open up more opportunities.